-Qualitative a) Views of BOD on system to reduce - The Board of Directors reviews the
+Qualitative a) Views of ROD on system to reduce The Board of Directory reviews the

-Disclosures. liquidity Risk. liquidity risk of the Bank on half yearly
+Disclosures. a) Views of BOD on system to reduce liquidity Risk. - The Board of Directors reviews the

-Disclosures.
-Inquirity Histo rest while reviewing the half yearly
+Disclosules. inquiarty Nisk. liquidity risk of the Bank on half yearly rest while reviewing the half yearly

 Financial Statements, quarterly Stress

 Testing Report etc. Besides, Managing

 Director also reviews the liquidity

-position while reviewing the daily fund
+- position while reviewing the daily fund

 position.
 BKB has adopted the Basel III

 framework on liquidity standards as

 prescribed by Bangladesh Bank (BB) and

 has put in place requisite systems and

 processes to enable periodical

 computation and reporting of the

 Liquidity Coverage Ratio (LCR) & Net

 Stable Funding Ratio (NSFR).
 The

 Treasury Management Department

 computes the LCR & NSFR and reports

 LCR & NSFR to the Asset Liability

-Management Committee (ALCO) every
+· Management Committee (ALCO) every

 month for reviewing where ALCO is

-chaired by the Managing Director as well
+chaired by the Managing Director as wel

 as to the Risk Management Committee

 (Management Level).
 The Risk

-Management Committee of the board sits
+Management Committee of the board site

 quarterly to discuss the overall risk

 scenario of the bank.

+seenano or the bank.

 The following methods are used to

+.
 Methods used to measure liquidity measure Liquidity risk;

 Risk.
 Liquidity Coverage Ratio (LCR);

 Net Stable Funding Ratio (NSFR);

-Cash Reserve Ratio (CRR);
+e e e e e e e e e e e e e e e e e e e Cash Reserve Ratio (CRR);

 Statutory Liquidity Ratio (SLR);

 Medium Term Funding Ratio (MTFR);

-Maximum Cumulative Outflow (MCO);
+Maximum Cumulative Outflow (MCO):

 Loan Deposit Ratio (LDR)

+Loan Deposit Rano (LDR)

+22.

-Liquidity Risk Management system The Treasury Management Department of the Bank manages liquidity risk with oversight from Assets-Liability Management Committee (ALCO) comprising senior executives of the Bank.
+' 2 • S Liquidity Risk Management system The Treasury Management Department of the Bank manages liquidity risk with oversight from Assets-Liability Management Committee (ALCO) comprising senior executives of the Bank.
 ALCO meets once in a month to review strategies on Asset Liability Management.
 The Factors related with Liquidity Risk Management system are given below: 1.
 ADR maximum up to 85% 2.
 MTF at 30% to 45% 3.
 Wholesale Borrowing up to maximum Taka 1000.00 core 4.
 MCO should not exceed 20% 5.
 Prior intimation for withdrawal of deposit 6.
 Maturity profile of term deposit and advance 7.
-Preparing projected cash flow The Liquidity risk management of the Bank is undertaken by the Asset Liability Management group in the Treasury in accordance with the Board approved policies and ALCO approved funding plans.
-Treasury Management Department and ALM desk under regular supervision of top management reviews the overall liquidity position of BKB and takes appropriate strategy; process in line with the industry position for managing liquidity risk of the Bank.
-Quantitative Disclosures b) Liquidity Coverage Ratio Net Stable Funding Ratio (NSFR) Stock of High quality liquid assets Total net cash outflows over the next 30 calendar days Available amount of Stable funding Required amount of Stable funding 99.57 % 75.03 % 1934.87 core 1782.26 core 16412.76 core 21873.86 core
+Preparing projected cash flow Policies and process for mitigating liquidity risk - The Liquidity risk management of the Bank is undertaken by the Asset Liability Management group in the Treasury in accordance with the Board approved policies and ALCO approved funding plans. - Treasury Management Department and ALM desk under regular supervision of top management reviews the overall liquidity position of BKB and takes appropriate strategy; process in line with the industry position for managing liquidity risk of the Bank.
+Quantitative Disclosures b) Liquidity Coverage Ratio Net Stable Funding Ratio (NSFR) Stock of High quality liquid assets Total net cash outflows over the next 30 119.21% 100.19% 2275.88 core calendar days Available amount of Stable funding Required amount of Stable funding 1948.88 core 22578.38 core 22505.63 core Ć yêr (